Pure Nash Equilibria and Best-Response Dynamics in Random Games: Abstract

 \section{Abstract}

-Nash equilibria are a central concept in game theory and have applications in fields such as economics, evolutionary biology, theoretical computer science, and many others.
-Mixed equilibria exist in any finite game, but pure equilibria may fail to exist.
-We consider the existence of pure Nash equilibria in games where the payoffs are drawn at random.
-In particular, we consider games where a large number of players can each choose one of two possible actions, and the payoffs are i.i.d.\ with the possibility of ties.
-We provide asymptotic results about the random number of pure Nash equilibria, such as fast growth and a central limit theorem.
-Moreover, we establish a new link between percolation models and game theory to shed light on various aspects of Nash equilibria.
-Through this connection, we describe in detail the geometry of Nash equilibria and show that, when the probability of ties is small, a best-response dynamics reaches a Nash equilibrium with a probability that quickly approaches one as the number of players grows.
-We show a multitude of phase transitions depending on a single parameter of the model, that is, the probability of having ties.
+In finite games, mixed Nash equilibria always exist, but pure equilibria may fail to exist.
+To assess the relevance of this nonexistence, we consider games where the payoffs are drawn at random.
+In particular, we focus on games where a large number of players can each choose one of two possible strategies and the payoffs are i.i.d.\ with the possibility of ties.
+We provide asymptotic results about the random number of \aclp{PNE}, such as fast growth and a central limit theorem, with bounds for the approximation error.
+Moreover, by using a new link between percolation models and game theory, we describe in detail the geometry of \aclp{PNE} and show that, when the probability of ties is small, a best-response dynamics reaches a \acl{PNE} with a probability that quickly approaches one as the number of players grows.
+We show that various phase transitions depend only on a single parameter of the model, that is, the probability of having ties.